People Management

 One advantage of employee scheduling software is that it makes it easier to resolve these types of unforeseen situations.

-At Agendrix, the open shift feature lets you notify available people that a shift is open.
-This feature can be useful when creating the schedule or if an employee notifies you at the last minute that they can’t show up.
+The open shift feature in Agendrix scheduling software lets you notify available employees that a shift is open.
+This feature can be useful when creating the schedule or if schedule changes occur last-minute—like when an employee is a no-show for their shift.
 Once a replacement is found, you can assign them the shift, and you’re done!

 5. Be Fair